UnityFoundation-io/Libre311/frontend/README.md

 ***Notice**: The default image has a resolution of 72x72 px.*

-For social media links, see `frontend/src/lib/Footer.svelte`.
-The buttons for social media (Facebook, Instagram, and Twitter) are in place, but without links by default.
+The buttons for social media (Facebook, Instagram, and Twitter) are located in `frontend/src/lib/Footer.svelte`, but without links by default.

 ```html
 <div class="socials">